-We hope that the strong debate that took place over glacier resources, the passage of the Argentine National Glacier Protection Act, and the implementation of the regulations that are now following, will help ensure that the sector is more respectful of such delicate natural resources, so important to environmental systems, to environmental services, and to local populations.
+We hope that the strong debate that took place over glacier resources, the passage of the Argentine National Glacier Protection Act, and the implementation of the regulations that are now following, as well as reports such as this one on Los Azules, and others that are starting to appear, will help ensure that the sector is more respectful of such delicate natural resources, so important to environmental systems, to environmental services, and to local populations.

-In parallel to what will be the first Argentine official glacier inventory, expected to be complete by 2015, CEDHA is carrying out its own glacier inventory, convinced that 5 years are not needed to register the most vulnerable glaciers at or near mining operations.
-Through this effort, CEDHA is helping ensure a more effective implementation of Argentina's National Glacier Act.
+In parallel to what will be the first Argentine official glacier inventory, expected to be complete by 2015, CEDHA is carrying out its own glacier inventory, convinced that the 5 years set forth by the national glacier institute (the IANIGLA) are not needed to register the most vulnerable glaciers at or near mining operations.
+Through this effort, CEDHA is helping ensure a more effective implementation of Argentina's National Glacier Protection Act.
 This and other activities related to glacier and mining are part of CEDHA's efforts to "democratize" glaciers which includes the wide dissemination of information about glaciers, their water provision value to local communities and their importance as key and strategic natural resources (established now by the National Glacier Protection Act as "of public interest") as well as encouraging and empowering stakeholders and communities to actively engage in debate about the protection of glaciers and glacier environments.